Algebras of conjugacy classes in symmetric groups: A more general construction

 We refer to Fig. \ref{ris:2}.
-This action corresponds to simultaneous application of a substitution $u$ to rows number 1, 4, 7.
-Rows 2, 3, 5, 6 remain to be fixed, and arcs move corresponding permutations of their ends.
-Applying an appropriate $u$ can put fat points to positions 1, 2, \dots, $d$.
+The second action corresponds to simultaneous application of a substitution $u$ to rows number 1, 4, 7.
+Rows 2, 3, 5, 6 remain to be fixed, and arcs are moved by corresponding permutations of their ends.
+Applying an appropriate $u$ we can put fat points to positions 1, 2, \dots, $d$.
 Moreover, we can make $\tau^{-1}u$ monotone on $J_d$:

 (on Fig. \ref{ris:2} this means that the corresponding arcs have no intersections).

 Next, we can put points of $\tau J_k\setminus \tau J_d$ to points of $J_k\setminus J_d$.
 Moreover, we can make $\tau^{-1}u$ monotone on $J_k\setminus J_d$.
 Finally, we can put points of $\sigma J_n\setminus \sigma J_d$ to points of $J_{n+k-d}\setminus J_k$.
 Moreover, we can make $\sigma^{-1} u$ monotone on $J_{n+k-d}\setminus J_k$.